 Sight loss itself can cause anxiety, fear and loneliness, but when CBS is added, the isolation – even from family members – can further worsen a person's quality of life.
 Living in a world of unpredictable, uninvited images – even if they are pleasant – can impact negatively on everyday life.

 Researchers have proved that isolation, stress, and fever increase the number of CBS episodes and make the images more frightening.
 Judging surroundings – what is real and what is not – may become more difficult and caution is advised when moving or walking.

 It is reported that medication taken for other conditions can also make CBS worse.
 It is therefore advisable for the GP to review all medication being taken by the patient.

 Treatment of CBS

-- moving your eyes from side to side once every second for 15 seconds, pause, then repeat up to 4 or 5 times
+- Move your eyes from side to side once every second for 15 seconds; pause; then repeat up to 4 or 5 times.

 Find out how Assistive Technology helps to manage tasks made difficult by low vision and blindness.

 Your gift can help to find new sight-saving solutions.